 The Dangers of Working in a Port

-Every day is a risk for port workers, especially in busy cargo and container ports like those in Georgia.
-Working in a crowded place with heavy equipment and oversized cargo is dangerous.
-Just one seemingly minor mistake can lead to a catastrophe.
+Port workers face risks every day, especially in busy cargo and container ports like those in Georgia.
+Working in a crowded place with heavy equipment and oversized cargo is dangerous, and just one seemingly minor mistake can lead to a catastrophe.

 Unfortunately, some of these mistakes cause accidents that injure workers or even kill them.
 Causes of port and maritime accidents include things like: